billythegoat356/pylogger/README.md

 Logger.fatal("This is a fatal error!")
 # 15:53:16 ~ 09 Mar 2025 || logging_test.py [11] ||  FATAL  >>> This is a fatal error!
 ```
+Only levels greater than or equal to the minimum level will be logged.

 # Customize root path